 - The Dreaded: His ability to almost instantaneously deconstruct magic and rob it of its Mystery has certain mages wary of his presence.

 - Embarrassing Nickname: Much to Waver's chagrin, Flat's nicknames like 'Professor Charisma' and 'Great Big Ben London Star' have made their way throughout the entire school.

 - Foil: To EMIYA.
 Though their personalities are very different, both are heavily jaded masters who survived the Holy Grail War and spend their lives attempting to live up to a lofty ideal to honor the memory of a dead man.
 Amusingly both also go through dramatic late growth spurts.
 However, unlike EMIYA, despite all his bitterness Waver never shows any regret towards his path in life.
 In the last episode of [Unlimited Blade Works] he understands Shirou's dream of being a hero of justice is both foolish yet admirable, which Case Files shows is due to his own experiences trying something similar immediately after Zero.
-Fate Accel/Zero also portrays the relationship between the younger and older versions of Waver as mirroring that of Shirou and EMIYA.
+In Fate Accel/Zero the relationship between the younger and older versions of Waver mirrors that of Shirou and EMIYA.

 - Geek Physique: Described as being scrawny from preferring his studies to exercise back in Fate/Zero, and the same holds up into adulthood.
 Even before he gets his shirt off he's on the thin side, and definitely not in the best of shape considering that a simple walk leaves him winded.